CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 As a rule, servers are administered via a network connection.
 The information needed for network-based authentication must be transmitted over a LAN or WAN.
 Therefore, it is imperative that this information can not be read or changed.

 It must also be ensured that an attacker can not log in by replaying recorded credentials.
-Therefore, the credentials that are exchanged for authentication between the server and client must be encrypted and additionally dynamized, for example with challenge-response methods.
+Therefore, the credentials that are exchanged for authentication between server and client must be encrypted and additionally dynamized, for example with challenge-response methods.

 After the authentication has been successfully completed, the system must ensure that users only have access to those services and data for which they have appropriate permissions.